isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <u>Toffa's notes </u>
 <br>Extracting the coconut milk
 1. Massage the grated coconut with water before squeezing.
-You can use a coconut bag or with your hands over a strainer/sift.
+Use a coconut bag or squeeze it over a strainer or sieve.
 2. First extraction (thick milk): add 300 ml of warm water to the grated coconut.
-<br>The extraction will yield  more than 300ml, as the coconut already has liquid in it.
+<br>The extraction will yield  more than 300ml, as the coconut has moisture in it.
 After squeezing , set aside 150 ml for the *nasi lemak*.
 The rest will go into the <i>opor ayam</i>.
 2. Second extraction (thin milk): add 300 ml of warm water to the grated coconut.
 <br>Set aside 150 ml for the *nasi lemak*.
 The rest will go into the <i>opor ayam</i>.
 3.Third extraction (thin milk): add 300 ml of warm water to the grated coconut.
 <br>The extraction is for the *nasi lemak*.
-4. Do not discard the coconut yet.
-You might need more coconut milk later.
+4. Do not discard the coconut, in case more coconut milk is needed later.

 <br>Making <i>nasi lemak berkukus</i>
 1. Heat the steamer.
-2. Place the rice into the steaming tray/container.
+2. Place the rice into the steaming tray.
-3. Add thin coconut milk from the second and third squeezes.
+3. Add the thin coconut milk from the second and third squeezes.
 4. Add bay leaves, pandan or lemongrass.
 Remove a bit of the stalk to release aroma, so that it is better infused with the rice.
-In the video, two bay leaves for 300 g of rice were used.
 5. Steam for 15 minutes.
 6. After 15 minutes, if there is still a lot of coconut milk, stir the rice mixture and steam for another 15 minutes.
 7. When most of the coconut milk has been absorbed, gently stir the rice and add the thick coconut milk (150 ml).
 Salt the coconut milk.
 Steam for another 15 minutes.